ViralTexts/gtr-clusters/clusters/18530325-sn83045461-AnAngelForHeaven.md

 #### From _Jackson's Oxford Journal_

 #### 1855-06-16 &middot; Oxford, England

 [This text is not available under an open license.]

 ---

 ## [From _The Athens post._](https://chroniclingamerica.loc.gov/lccn/sn84024443/1855-06-22/ed-1/seq-1)

 #### 1855-06-22 &middot; Athens, Tenn.

 <table style="width: 100%;"><tr><td style="width: 50%">

+f Boston.
+The girl who Is destined to be thy wife,
+although now unknown to thee, Is sure tn be
+living somewhera or other.
+Hope,therefnre,
+tnni sne is quit wen, anq otherwise think

+politely about her

 Wanted An Angel for Heaven.
 And so